Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 With the recording of “A Day In The Life” now completed, The Beatles and the engineering team directly started the mixing process.
 As The Beatles’ instruments and vocals and the orchestra overdubs were recorded onto two separate reels of tape (respectively named Take 6 and Take 7), the mixing process required a technical solution to allow two four-track machines to run together that was created by engineer Ken Townsend.

-Four attempts at combining and mixing Take 6 and Take 7 in mono were done.
+Four attempts were made to combine and mix Take 6 and Take 7 in mono.
 They were labelled Remixes Mono 6 to 9.
-RM9 was then edited with the Piano Chord Edit Piece 9, to create the mono master.
+RM9 was then edited with the Piano Chord Edit Piece 9 to create the mono master.

 Remixes Stereo 1 to 9 followed, still using the same process to synch up the two four-track machines.
 However, none was considered good enough.
 The stereo mix was created on February 23.